How Many Deer Are Killed Each Year – A Heart-Breaking Situation for These Beautiful Creatures

 1 in 20,000 Deer Are Born Albino, According to Deer (World Deer)

-Albinism is a rare genetic autosomal recessive inheritance pattern where people or animals don’t have less melanin or no melanin.
+Albinism is a rare genetic autosomal recessive inheritance pattern where people or animals don’t have any melanin.
 Albino deer are rare.
 At Seneca Falls, the white deer herd has a protected status.
-This bunch of deer has over 800 deer members.
+The deer population has since grown to about 700 head, approximately 300 of which are white, making it the largest herd of white deer in the world.

 FAQs